synth-inference/synthdid/REPLICATION.md

 devtools::install_github('synth-inference/synthdid', ref='paper:sdid')
 ```
 then running the RMarkdown notebook [paper-results](vignettes/paper-results.Rmd) will do it, installing all other packages necessary
-and writing figures and tables to the directory 'vignettes/figures'.
+and writing figures and tables to the directory [vignettes/figures](vignettes/figures).
 This will take a few days to run on an 8-core machine; we include
 [instructions](#using-a-cluster) for the use of a cluster with the slurm scheduler.

 With the exception of the package *MCPanel* (and its dependency *glmnet*), which implements the matrix completion estimator
 of [Athey et al.](https://arxiv.org/abs/1710.10251), we do not fix the versions of other packages to the versions we used, as we anticipate that updates to them will be
 backward compatible.
 Because *MCPanel* uses a platform-dependent random number generator in its cross-validation scheme, results involving the matrix completion estimator do vary slightly from platform to platform.
-The package versions and platforms that were used are described in the section on [Computational Requirements](#package-versions) below.
+The package versions and platforms that were used are described [here](#package-versions).

-# Data and Code Availability Statement
+# Data and Code Availability

 All code used is included in the *synthdid* package,
 available on github as described above.
 All datasets used are provided in the package.